ksagit/autograd/examples/checkpointing/README.md

 The other arguments to binomial_checkpoint are self explanatory — number of checkpoints to save during reverse-mode AD and number of steps in the loop.

-Calling grad on binomial_checkpoint returns a harcoded derivative which performs the checkpointing algorithm of Gruslys et. al (2016).
+Calling grad on binomial_checkpoint returns a harcoded derivative which performs the checkpointing algorithm of Griewank (2000)

 ### RNN Script